 - 3 eggs beaten

-- 1 tsp vanilla essence
+- 1 teaspoon vanilla essence or vanilla extract

-- 1 tsp gluten-free baking powder
+- 1 teaspoon gluten-free baking powder

-- 1 tsp melted butter
+- 1 teaspoon melted butter

-- 2 tbsp maple syrup
+- 2 Tablespoons maple syrup

 - Whisk together milk, butter and eggs and vanilla and set aside.